 The following list will identify and describe different costs in order to help you clarify what is a fixed cost.

 Following are some of the different types of Fixed Cost that the business enterprise has to incur:

-This is the cost of fund funded by a lender to a business.
+- Interest Expenses: This is the cost of funds funded by a lender to a business.
 The amount of interest will be based on the outstanding loan amount and not on the production or business level.

-This is a periodic cost which is to be paid annually as per the initial arrangement made but is not at all based on the business level.
+- Insurance: This is a periodic cost that is to be paid annually as per the initial arrangement made but is not at all based on the business level.

 Calculation of Fixed Cost